 The Pico-ITX motherboards are about 75% smaller in size in comparison to the Mini ITX form factor, measuring just 3.94 inches by 2.83 inches or 100 mm by 72 mm.
-In fact, a computer with Pico-ITX is so small that it can be placed on your hand.
-The board, in fact, occupies just half of the space of the Nano-ITX motherboard.

 The Pico-ITX form factor is much smaller in size than the Mini ITX variant and is designed by VIA following the ‘Small is Beautiful’ strategy.